appseconnect/docs/_posts/ProcessFlow Management/Quickstart/2020-08-04-link-order-sequencing.md

 -  The window for Link Ordering will not display the nodes that are not linked with the neighbouring nodes.

-Thus following the above process, you can successfully sequence the execution order of a process flow using Link Order.
+Thus following the above process, you can successfully sequence the execution order of a processflow using Link Order.